sharvillimaye/from-tokens-to-semantics/README.md

 # From Tokens to Semantics: The Emergence and Stabilization of Polysemanticity in Language Models

-This repository contains code and analysis pipelines for the paper "From Tokens to Semantics: The Emergence and Stabilization of Polysemanticity in Language Models."
+This repository contains research code and analysis pipelines for studying neural network behavior, particularly focusing on polysemanticity, superposition, and temporal dynamics in language models.

 ## Project Overview